Ransomware Protection and Containment Strategies: Practical Guidance for Endpoint Protection, Hardening, and Containment

 Ransomware is a global threat targeting organizations in all industries.
 The impact of a successful ransomware event can be material to an organization - including the loss of access to data, systems, and operational outages.
 The potential downtime, coupled with unforeseen expenses for restoration, recovery, and implementation of new security processes and controls can be overwhelming.
 Ransomware has become an increasingly popular choice for attackers over the past few years, and it’s easy to understand why given how simple it is to leverage in campaigns – while offering a healthy financial return for attackers.

 In our latest report, Ransomware Protection and Containment Strategies: Practical Guidance for Endpoint Protection, Hardening, and Containment, we discuss steps organizations can proactively take to harden their environment to prevent the downstream impact of a ransomware event.
-These recommendations can also help organizations with prioritizing the most important steps required to contain and minimize the impact of a ransomware event after it occurs.
+These ransomware protection recommendations can also help organizations with prioritizing the most important steps required to contain and minimize the impact of a ransomware event after it occurs.

 Ransomware is commonly deployed across an environment in two ways: